Iran lashes out with attacks on Israel and Gulf neighbors as Israel hits Beirut

 More than 1,300 people have been killed in Iran since the conflict started Feb.
 28, according to the Iranian Red Crescent.

-Rising reported from Bangkok, AlJoud from Beirut.
-Associated Press writer Qassim Abdul-Zahra in Baghdad contributed to this story.
+Rising reported from Bangkok, and Magdy from Cairo.
+Associated Press writers Qassim Abdul-Zahra in Baghdad and Sally Abou AlJoud from Beirut contributed to this story.